Henry Schein (HSIC)

 10. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, Henry Schein’s ROIC has unfortunately decreased.
+Unfortunately, Henry Schein’s ROIC has decreased over the last few years.
 We like what management has done in the past, but its declining returns are perhaps a symptom of fewer profitable growth opportunities.

 11. Balance Sheet Assessment

-12. Key Takeaways from Henry Schein’s Q3 Results
+12. Key Takeaways from Henry Schein’s Q4 Results

-It was encouraging to see Henry Schein beat analysts’ revenue expectations this quarter.
-We were also happy its organic revenue narrowly outperformed Wall Street’s estimates.
+We enjoyed seeing Henry Schein beat analysts’ revenue expectations this quarter.
+We were also glad its organic revenue outperformed Wall Street’s estimates.
 On the other hand, its EPS missed.
-Overall, this was a weaker quarter.
-The stock traded up 6.8% to $69 immediately after reporting.
+Zooming out, we think this was a mixed quarter.
+The stock traded up 1.2% to $81.55 immediately after reporting.

 13. Is Now The Time To Buy Henry Schein?

 Henry Schein isn’t a terrible business, but it doesn’t pass our quality test.
-To kick things off, its revenue growth was mediocre over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its remarkable EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its diminishing returns show management's prior bets haven't worked out.
-On top of that, its flat organic revenue disappointed.
+First off, its revenue growth was mediocre over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+While its scale and strong customer awareness give it negotiating power, the downside is its diminishing returns show management's prior bets haven't worked out.
+On top of that, its organic revenue growth has disappointed.

-Henry Schein’s P/E ratio based on the next 12 months is 14.1x.
+Henry Schein’s P/E ratio based on the next 12 months is 15.2x.
 This valuation multiple is fair, but we don’t have much faith in the company.
-We're pretty confident there are superior stocks to buy right now.
+We're pretty confident there are more exciting stocks to buy at the moment.